-Throughout their school career learners will be at different levels of maturity, will have varied life experiences and a range of attitudes and feelings.
+Throughout their school journey, learners will be at different levels of maturity, with varied life experiences, attitudes and feelings.
 Lessons should be planned to allow their perceptions to be articulated, with all contributions being valued and respected.

-In relation to some sensitive issues, such as relationship and sex education or drug education, the teacher needs to ensure that the teaching point is conveyed in language that is accessible and appropriate to the learner.
+In relation to some sensitive issues, such as Relationships and Sex Education (RSE) or drug education, the teacher needs to ensure that the teaching point is conveyed in language that is accessible and appropriate to the learner.
 This is particularly relevant to the learners at Gretton school as all of the learners have a diagnosis of Autism.
 Communication and language can be an area for development for learners, so it is vital to check understanding and allow additional processing time for the learners, along with other identified adjustments and provisions that enable learners to access lessons and resources.